Purpose & Vision

 - Library Account Details

 Library accounts are valid for two years.
 At expiration, the account can be renewed for another two years at no cost.
 Borrowing privileges are suspended for library accounts with a lost item.
-NOTE: Faculty and staff currently employed with the College are exempt from the Lost Items restriction.
+Students may borrow a maximum of ten items.
+Faculty/Staff may borrow an unlimited number of items.
+Community borrowers may borrow a maximum of five items.

 Remote Access to Library Databases